-For the study area as a whole, seven bird species are recognised as having high conservation value.
-These are the Cape cormorant (near threatened), the secretary bird (near threatened), the Cape vulture (vulnerable), the African marsh harrier (vulnerable), the black harrier (near threatened), the blue crane (vulnerable) and the Stanley's bustard (vulnerable).
-However, due to the nature of the proposed project as well as the behaviour patterns of the above identified bird species, only the blue crane, secretary bird and the Stanley's bustard may be impacted upon by the transmission lines.
+For the study area as a whole, eight bird species are recognised as having high conservation value.
+These are the Cape cormorant (near threatened), the secretary bird (near threatened), the Cape vulture (vulnerable), the African marsh harrier (vulnerable), the black harrier (near threatened), the blue crane (vulnerable), the Stanley's bustard (vulnerable) and the white stork (protected under the Bonn Convention on Migratory Species).
+However, due to the nature of the proposed project as well as the behaviour patterns of the above identified bird species, only the blue crane, secretary bird, Stanley's bustard and white stork may be impacted upon by the transmission lines.